 This course gives an intro to the Spanish Language and the many cultures in which Spanish is spoken.
 The students will participate in activities and do work in order to be at the Novice-Mid Level of Proficiency which is measured by ACTFL.
 Students are introduced to Spanish speaking cultures.
 There is a lab fee for this class.
 No state college in Utah requires a world language for entrance.
-However, the University of Utah highly encourages students to enter the university with 2 years of a foreign language.
-The state sponsored Regents' Scholarship requires two years of a foreign language in grades 9 - 12.
+However, The University of Utah highly encourages students to enter the university with 2 years of a foreign language.